iebuker/hbkmr_example/README.md

 **_Bayesian Kernel Machine Regression for Heteroscedastic Health Outcome Data_**

 In this work, we introduce a Bayesian framework for modeling heteroscedastic health outcome data using kernel machine regression.
-The method is implemented in [NIMBLE](https://r-nimble.org) and includes tools for model fitting, diagnostics, and visualizing both residual variation and the estimated \( h(\cdot) \) function.
+The method is implemented in [NIMBLE](https://r-nimble.org) and includes tools for model fitting, diagnostics, and visualizing both residual variation and the estimated $h(\cdot)$ function.

 ## Getting Started